makhowastaken/AGS_LIPO/README.md

 Bonus, this battery mod also works perfectly in the original DS (as is) and the DS Lite (rotated) as picture below ([credit](https://www.reddit.com/r/Gameboy/comments/hnpqkj/got_extra_lipos_and_makho_pcbs_fits_well_in_the/) from u/deep_size)

 Simply order the v1 version boards and 603048 battery cells and assemble accordingly.
-There is no "framed" version of this mod for DS Lite.
+There is no "framed" version of this mod for DS consoles.

 ![ndsl](ndsl.jpg)